How growing her community landed Jessica’s best job yet.

 As a passionate advocate fighting on behalf of underserved communities in the nonprofit sector for years, Jessica knew that she wanted a position in service of others and recognized that her skills and experience were valuable assets.

-Instead of searching for and applying to jobs online, Jessica initiated a series of casual conversations with key stakeholders she respected.
+Instead of searching for and applying to jobs online, Jessica initiated a series of informational interviews with key stakeholders she respected.
 She reached out to executive directors at local charities and nonprofits she admired and asked them to coffee.
 One by one, they swapped stories and explored their common passions.
 Each meeting ended with a series of referrals to other bosses for Jessica to contact.

 “This approach felt like more of a conversation than an interview.
 It helped me focus on exploring what I was interested in and really allowed me to be myself,” says Jessica.